shinchiro/mpv-winbuild-cmake/README.md

 * **ninja package-liteclean** -> Remove build, clean stamp files only.
 This will skip re-configure in next running `ninja package` (after first time compile).
 Updating repo or patching need to do manually.
 Ideally, all `DEPENDS` target in `package.cmake` should be temporarily commented or deleted.
 Might be useful in some case.

+* **ninja update** -> Update all git repos.
+When a package pulling new changes, all of its stamp files will be deleted and will be force rebuild.
+If there is not changes, it will not remove the stamp files and not rebuild occur.
+Use this instead of `ninja clean` if you don't want rebuild everything in next run.

 `package` is package's name found in `packages` folder.